Anja-naahh/Soch-Samajh-ke/README.md

 ## 📁 How to Play

-1. Download or open `Soch Samajh ke.html`
+1. Download or open `soch-samajh-ke.html`
 2. Open in any modern browser (desktop or mobile)
 3. Play through and make choices
 4. Try to avoid getting scammed!